Skip to contents

 The different chains are then allowed to exchange their positions if it is benefitial (according to the specific rules of parallel tempering).
 This exchange of information makes the chain with \(\beta = 1\) explore the sampling space much faster than the Markov chain algorithm by itself would allow.

 Even though the implementation of Parallel Tempering is possible without MPI, we now have several experiments to simulate on many parallel chains, for AKAP79 this is 20 experiments and e.g. 32 chains.
-At this point, it becomes benefitial to do the simulations on more than one machine (mine has 16 cores).
+At this point, it becomes benefitial to do the simulations on more than one machine (mine has 16 cores, which isn’t much for a problem of this size).
 The high performance computing cluster at KTH (Parallel Dator Center, Dardel cluster) has 128 cores per node.
 This means that we can simulate 6 chains per node and still process all experiments at the same time (using parLapply or mclapply), but also start 24 chains distributed accross 3 nodes.

 The distribution requires message passing between nodes, for this prupose we use pbdMPI